Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 Humidity is not the same as dew point

 The dew point indicates the amount of moisture in the air.
-At certain temperatures, if the dew point is high, the moisture content is similarly high.
+If the dew point is high at certain temperatures, the moisture content is similarly high.
 On the other hand, humidity is a measurement of the concentration of water vapor in the air.
-Water vapors exist as a gaseous state.
+Water vapors exist in a gaseous state.
 They are invisible to the human eye.

 Meteorologists use dew points.

 Meteorologists, or weather forecasters, refer to the mugginess or stickiness of the air in terms of dew points rather than humidity.
-This is because humidity, or more specifically, relative humidity, measures the quantity of moisture in the air in relation to the current temperature.
+This is because relative humidity, measues the quantity of moisture in the air about the current temperature.

 This phenomenon is perplexing because if you have 100% relative humidity with an air temperature of 50°F, the environment is not humid, and you would still feel chilled.
 However, 100 percent relative humidity paired with 75°F will make you feel sticky and muggy because the temperature is warmer.